Tbrecke01/Price_Evaluator/technology.md

 •	Jupyter Notebook / Google Colab / VScode will be used as our code editors.

-•	Dashboard will be created using JavaScript, HTML, CSS , Bootstrap. and Flask will be used to display the data, D3.js will be used for fully functioning and interactive dashboard.
+•	Dashboard will be created using Streamlit, HTML, CSS , Bootstrap. and Flask will be used to display the data, D3.js will be used for fully functioning and interactive dashboard.

 •	Storytelling and extra visualization will be created using Tableau.